LazaroDamasceno/Full-Stack-System-To-Register-Service/README.md

 ##  Description

+Development of a page to register services with ReactJS (frontend) and Spring Boot (backend).

 # 2 Setting up the environment

 If the installed Java is not a LTS (Long Term Support) version, change to one out of the LTS ones: 8, 11 or 17.